NcuMathRoboticsLab/MRL_LabelTool/README.md

 1. There is a `CMakeLists.txt` in the `3rdparty/windows/glad`, copy it to somewhere first, then delete the `3rdparty/windows` folder in the project.

 2. Download the glad correspond to your Opengl Version on the [glad loader website](https://glad.dav1d.de/).
 Then move the `glad` folder into `3rdparty/windows`.

+# Contact

+If you find any bugs, PR and issues are wellcome.

+Or you can contact TA or Mes(mes900903@gmail.com).